murilo25/Finding-Lane-Lines/README.md

 # finding-lane-lines

-Find lane lines in an video using OpenCV.
+Find lane lines in a video using OpenCV.
 The detection is based on the following:
 - Canny filter to identify edges (strong color transitions)
 - Hough transform to obtain coordinates for line segments
 - Region of interest masking